ibm-cloud-docs/mqcloud/mqoc_connect_app_ssl.md

 ---
 copyright:
   years: 2017, 2022
-lastupdated: "2022-07-18"
+lastupdated: "2022-08-25"

 subcollection: mqcloud

 keywords: secure, client, SSL, TLS, JMS, MQI
 ---

-{:new_window: target="_blank"}
-{:shortdesc: .shortdesc}
-{:screen: .screen}
-{:codeblock: .codeblock}
-{:pre: .pre}
+{{site.data.keyword.attribute-definition-list}}

 # Securing application connections in C MQI & JMS programs
 {: #mqoc_connect_app_ssl}

 This document covers connecting securely to an MQ on Cloud queue manager using "C MQI" and "JMS" applications.
 You will need the application user name and password which you downloaded in the prerequisite steps.
-You will also need the MQ client for your operating system, which may be part of a full MQ installation, or may be downloaded separately from here: https://developer.ibm.com/components/ibm-mq/articles/mq-downloads
+You will also need the MQ client for your operating system, which may be part of a full MQ installation, or may be downloaded separately from [here](https://developer.ibm.com/components/ibm-mq/articles/mq-downloads){: external}.

 ## Prerequisites
 {: #mqoc_connect_app_ssl_prereq}